Kurento/kurento/kurento-media-server/README.exp.md

     kurento/kurento-media-server-exp:<BranchName>
 ```

-By default, *Kurento Media Server* (KMS) listens on the port **8888**.
+By default, KMS listens on the port **8888**.
 Clients wanting to control the media server using the [Kurento Protocol](https://doc-kurento.readthedocs.io/en/latest/features/kurento_protocol.html) should open a WebSocket connection to that port, either directly or by means of one of the provided [Kurento Client](https://doc-kurento.readthedocs.io/en/latest/features/kurento_client.html) SDKs.

 Once the container is running, you can get its log output with the [docker logs](https://docs.docker.com/engine/reference/commandline/logs/) command: